hash-ir/hash-ir.github.io/_drafts/forrest-gump-barney-stinson.md

 Forrest: Forrest.
 Forrest Gump.

-(a lady arrives at the bar)
+*a lady arrives at the bar...*

-Barney: Have you met Gump?
+Barney: Haaaave you met Gump?

 Lady: (looks at Forrest)

 Forrest: (awkwardly) Hello!

-(lady walks away)
+*the lady walks away...*

 Barney: Don't worry.
 Under my watch, you will score tonight.

 Forrest: Score?!
 What are we playing?

-(another lady walks towards the bar)
+*another lady walks towards them...*

-Barney: (to the lady) A game I like to call "Have you met Forrest?"
+Barney: (to the lady) A game I like to call "Haaaave you met Forrest?"

-Lady: Ah.
-No!
+Lady: Uh, No!

 Forrest: Hello.
 My name is Forrest.
 Forrest Gumppp!

 Lady: (laughs) And what is your name?

 Barney: Doesn't matter.
 So, you, him, tonight?
+(Oh yeah!)

 Lady: No chance, loser!